Code-Institute-Submissions/Milestone-Project-37/README.md

 This was used to view the responsiveness of the webpage through the following:
 Pixel 2, Pixel XL, iphone 5, SE, 6/7/8 and plus versions, X and ipad and ipad pro.

-* Validation tools

-The website was checked through the following validation services:
+ The website was checked through the following Validation service tools:

 * https://validator.w3.org/nu/?doc=https%3A%2F%2Fsamc85.github.io%2FMilestone-Project-1%2Findex.html
-(1 error relating to google font link- bad value).
+(1 error relating to google font link- bad value, however no effect to page).

 * https://jigsaw.w3.org/css-validator/validator (no errors)

 * https://search.google.com/test/mobile-friendly?id=ItaRQsvKUbcrc-COLZeDDg (no errors)

-Testing was also done through live user devices consistently, including an iphone 7, Macbook Pro and Ipad Pro where responsiveness was consistently tested throughout the process.
+Testing was also done through live user devices consistently, including an iphone 7, Macbook Pro and Ipad Pro therefore responsiveness was consistently tested throughout the process.

-Overall the website was deemed to be mobile friendly and adhered to HTML and CSS standards.
+Overall the website was consistently responsive according to the above tests  and adhered to HTML and CSS standards set out by validation tools described above.

 ## Speed